linagora/openpaas-doc/_docs/integrations/integration-authentication.md

 category: OpenPaaS Integrations
 order: 2
 ---
+### How to authenticate a given user to the OpenPaaS platform?

+From his credentials, you'll authenticate a user and then get this user's object containing domains ids to which he belongs to.

+### Let's see details:

-Login into the application by issuing a `POST` request.
+Log your user into the application by issuing a `POST` request to `/login` URL.
-The response will contain a cookie which you will be able to use in next request as long as the session is open. <br/>
+The response will contain a cookie which you will be able to use in next requests as long as the session is open. <br/>
-Here it is the URL: `/login`

-Parameters:
+#### Parameters:

 `Name: credentials (body)`
 >